 We are aware many members will be dissatisfied with the proposed approach, but because of the way HMRC's systems are set up, it is currently impossible to automate a solution.
 We are in discussions with HMRC on whether processes can be improved for future years.

-UK trusts fall within the new reporting rules and therefore trustees may also need to report residential property disposals within 30 days of completion if there is CGT to pay.
+UK trusts fall within the new reporting rules and therefore trustees may also need to report residential property disposals within 60 days of completion (30 days for completion on or before 26 October 2021) if there is CGT to pay.

 A number of members have queried the interaction between the CGT reporting service and the Trust Registration Service (TRS) where the trust is not already registered on the TRS.
 HMRC have confirmed that a trust will need to register on the TRS prior to reporting the property disposal so that the trust can provide either a UTR or a Trust Registration Number as part of the CGT reporting process.

-Estates disposing of property fall within these rules, with personal representatives (PRs) required to report property disposals within 30 days of completion where a gain arises.
+Estates disposing of property fall within these rules, with personal representatives (PRs) required to report property disposals within 60 days of completion (30 days where completion is on or before 26 October 2021) where a gain arises.